electric-sql/electric/docs/about.md

 > Supabase is composable.
 Even though every product works in isolation, each product on the platform needs to 10x the other products.

 To make a system that's incremental and composable, we need to decouple the Electric stack.
-So it's not a one-size-fits-all vertical stack but, instead, more of a loosely coupled set of primitives around a smaller core.
+It's not a one-size-fits-all vertical stack but more of a loosely coupled set of primitives around a smaller core.
 Where we do the essential bits and then allow our users to choose how to integrate and compose these with other layers of the stack.

 This aligns with the principle of [Worse is Better](https://en.wikipedia.org/wiki/Worse_is_better), defined by Richard P. Gabriel:

 > Software quality does not necessarily increase with functionality: there is a point where less functionality ("worse") is a preferable option ("better") in terms of practicality and usability.

-Gabriel contrasts "Worse is Better" with a make the "Right Thing" approach that aims to create the optimal solution.
-Which sounds painfully like our ambitions to make an optimal local-first platform.
-Whereas moving functionality out of scope, will actually allow us to make the core better and deliver on the opportunity.
+Gabriel contrasts "Worse is Better" with a make the "Right Thing" approach that aims to create the optimal solution, which sounds painfully like our ambitions to make an optimal local-first platform.
+Moving functionality out of scope will actually allow us to make the core better and deliver on the opportunity.

 #### The motivation for `electric-next`

-So, hopefully now our motivation is clear.
-We needed to find a way to simplify Electric and make it more loosely coupled.
-To pare it back to it's core and iterate on solid foundations.
+We needed to find a way to simplify Electric and make it more loosely coupled, paring it back to its core and iterating on solid foundations.

 ## What's changed?